Why do people snore?

 Our culture treats snoring as normal.
 In books, movies, and TV shows, snoring is how we show someone is sleeping.
 Kids fake snoring when they’re trying to pretend to be asleep.
 We even call sleeping “catching some zzz’s.”
 So snoring is just a part of life, right?

-Snoring is the sound that our bodies make when it’s hard to move air through our upper airways.
+Snoring is the sound our bodies make when it’s hard to move air through our upper airways.
 It means we’re struggling to breathe.
 Snoring leads to microarousals, tiny periods of waking that make it impossible for our bodies to do the work of sleep.

 Why do we snore?

 Snoring is the sound your body makes when it’s hard to move air through the upper airway.
 When the airway is narrowed, it takes more force for the air to make it through.
-This makes a loud noise, just like
+This makes a loud noise, just like blowing on a horn.

 There are several main causes of snoring:

 Allergies, sinus infections, or just the common cold all cause excess mucus and swollen nasal and sinus passages.
-A narrower passage means more effort to breathe, and that means snoring.
+A narrower passage means more effort to breathe and that means snoring.

-Weight gain in the neck and tongue.
+Weight gain in the neck and tongue

 When you have excess fat on your lower tongue or around your neck, it can compress or block your windpipe during sleep.
-This is a major cause of Obstructive
+This is a major cause of obstructive sleep apnea (OSA).

-Low muscle tone in the mouth and throat.
-If your muscles are poorly toned, they won’t hold their position well while you sleep, and can block your airway and cause snoring.
+Low muscle tone in the mouth and throat

+If your muscles are poorly toned, they won’t hold their position well while you sleep and can block your airway and cause snoring.

-If you drink close to bedtime, it can relax your muscles so that
+If you drink close to bedtime, it can relax your muscles so they block your airway.

 If you have excessive weight or poor muscle tone, sleeping flat on your back can trigger an airway collapse and make the body work harder to move air.

 How to help snoring family members get better rest

 If you have family members who snore, it’s important to get to the root cause.
 That’s because snoring impacts sleep, and sleep impacts every aspect of your mood, health, and mind.
 Here are a few ways to improve sleep breathing:

 Make sure allergies are well treated.
 Over-the-counter drugs like Cetirizine (name brand Zyrtec) and Fluticasone (name brand Flonase) can help keep your nose and sinuses clear.

 See a dentist, primary care physician, or ear, nose, and throat specialist (ENT).
 These professionals can check for underlying structural issues and, if necessary, refer you for a sleep study.

 Use humidifiers and HEPA filters to make your bedroom air easier to breathe.
 Air that is too dry or full of allergens can irritate your airways and cause them to narrow.

 Check your medications.
 Do some of them lead to muscle relaxation that could cause snoring?
 Consult your doctor or pharmacist if you have concerns.

 Avoid bedtime alcohol.
-Drink your last drink 2 hours before bedtime.
-Any closer, and you’ll damage your chances of a good night’s sleep.
+Drink your last drink two hours before bedtime.
+Any closer and you’ll damage your chances of a good night’s sleep.

 Sleep on your side.
 Side sleeping can make it easier to breathe.